Rich & Marjorie:

 peaceful, warm, spiritual, honest

-The ceremony acknowledged our offical union as husband and wife and our deep love and respect for one another.
+The ceremony acknowledged our official union as husband and wife and our deep love and respect for one another.
 We felt grateful for Georgia’s grace and intellect, which informed the style and substance of the ceremony.

 horse, wash, warm water, candle, red powder